 How Are Legal Expenses Paid?

 There are many legal expenses associated with pursuing a personal injury claim, aside from the attorney’s fees.
 These include the costs of depositions, expert testimonies, court costs, and administrative expenses.
 In many cases, your lawyer will cover these expenses and will be repaid for them if you are able to successfully obtain a settlement or favorable judgment.
 These expenses will be deducted from your settlement before the attorney’s actual fees for their service are calculated and deducted.
 If you don’t get a settlement or judgment in your favor, then you will not have to repay these legal expenses.

 Medical liens are the bills owed for medical expenses for treatment that was provided with the promise of repayment.
 An attorney can send a Letter of Protection to your physicians and other medical care providers, which is a written promise that part of your settlement will be used to pay for the treatment that they provide while you wait for compensation.
 This is a binding contract in which your attorney is legally required to pay these medical liens from your settlement or from the compensation awarded from a successful trial.

 Do You Need a Personal Injury Attorney?

 While not all personal injury claims with necessitate the representation of a determined Toledo, Ohio personal injury attorney, it is best to seek a free consultation if you have any doubts.
 This is the best way to determine whether you have a strong case and whether the services of an attorney will benefit your claim.
-Contact the Chester Law Group today to schedule your free consultation.
+Contact the Ohio Car Accident Lawyers today to schedule your free consultation.